A Deterministic Approximation to Neural SDEs: Benchmarks

-The prediction quality is assessed in terms of \textit{mean squared error} (MSE), \textit{negative log-likelihood } (NLL), as well as the \textit{expectation of coverage probability error} (ECPE).
-ECPE measures the absolute difference between true confidence and the empirical coverage probability as \citep{calibrated_regression}
+The prediction quality is assessed in terms of \textit{mean squared error} (MSE), \textit{negative log-likelihood } (NLL), \textit{expectation of coverage probability error} (ECPE), as well as the \textit{expected calibration error } (ECE).
+Both ECPE and ECE measure the calibration of the uncertainty estimates of our model, i.e. how well the predictive distribution covers the true data distribution.
+The ECPE is a suitable metric when the target variable is continuous, while the ECE is suitable when the target is discrete, i.e. classification tasks.
+ECPE measures the absolute difference between true confidence and the empirical coverage probability as \cite{calibrated_regression}

 where $p_j$ and $\hat{p}_j$ is the true frequency and empirical frequency, respectively.
-We choose 11 equally spaced confidence levels between 0 and 1.
-By taking the average over all test samples $x_k \in \mathcal{D}_{test}$, which lie in a predicted confidence interval, the empirical frequency is estimated as
+Loosely speaking, ECPE is small if $p$ percent of the data lies in the predicted $p$-percent confidence interval.
+We choose 10 equally spaced confidence levels between 0 and 1.
+By taking the average over all test samples $x_i \in \mathcal{D}_{test}$, which lie in a predicted confidence interval, the empirical frequency is estimated as

-In contrast to \citet{calibrated_regression}, we consider in our work the case of multivariate predictors, which complicates the estimation of the predicted inverse cumulative distribution function $\hat{F}_k^{-1}$.
-However, if $x_k$ is normally distributed, we can analytically estimate $\hat{F}_k^{-1}$ as a function of model outputs $\mu_k$ and $\Sigma_k$ As discussed by \citet{2013NDIMENSIONALCF}, we may define the cumulative distribution function as the probability that a sample lies inside the ellipsoid determined by its Mahalanobis distance $r$ .
+In contrast to \cite{calibrated_regression}, we consider in our work the case of multivariate predictors, which complicates the estimation of the predicted inverse cumulative distribution function $\hat{F}_i^{-1}$.
+However, if $x_i$ is normally distributed, we can analytically estimate $\hat{F}_i^{-1}$ as a function of model outputs $\mu_i$ and $\Sigma_i$ As discussed by \cite{2013NDIMENSIONALCF}, we may define the cumulative distribution function as the probability that a sample lies inside the ellipsoid determined by its Mahalanobis distance.
 The ellipsoidal region is analytically obtained as

 where $\chi_{D}^2$ is the chi-squared distribution with $D$ degrees of freedom.